leangjia/blender_docs/manual/physics/rigid_body/tips.rst

 =========

 The most common trick is to
-:term:`keyframe` animate the location or rotation of an *Active* physics object as well as the *Animated* checkbox.
+:term:`Keyframe` animate the location or rotation of an *Active* physics object as well as the *Animated* checkbox.
 When the curve on the *Animated* property switches to disabled, the physics engine takes over using the object's last known location, rotation and velocities.